Welcome to CHEC!

 - Engage CHWs in all aspects of our program – CHEC incorporates CHWs in the planning, implementation, and assessment phases of its training programs, professional development, and networking activities.
 As community members, their input not only ensures that the program meets their needs and their community’s needs, but values and validates the cultural and ethnic experiences and contributions of participants.

-Promote cohesiveness among CHWs as a community-based public health network- In addition to the shared experience of participating in CHEC’s education and training activities, CHEC’s networking luncheons nurture the CHW’s development of an identity as a valuable member of a cohesive professional group with common aspirations and challenges.
+Promote cohesiveness among CHWs as a community-based public health network- In addition to the shared experience of participating in CHEC’s education and training activities, CHEC’s networking forum nurtures the CHW’s development of an identity as a valuable member of a cohesive professional group with common aspirations and challenges.

 NETWORKING AND PROFESSIONAL DEVELOPMENT

-Stay Connected - CHEC hosts a monthly gathering of CHWs to share outreach strategies, network with other CHW's, and learn about services and resources for your clients.
-A place where you can be reenergized and get mutual support to continue the important and demanding work of reaching out to people in our communities.
-Plus, build your network and professional contacts.
+Stay Connected - CHEC hosts a regular gathering of CHWs to share outreach strategies, network with other CHWs, and learn about services and resources for your clients.
+CHEC aims to be a place where you can be reenergized and get mutual support to continue the important and demanding work of reaching out to people in our communities while building your network and professional contacts.

-We are conveniently located at 35 Northampton Street, 5th floor (across from the Boston Medical Center campus).
+We are conveniently located at 860 Harrison Ave.
+2nd floor, Boston, MA 02118 (across from the Boston Medical Center campus).